Will the future for the global economy be v or u-shaped?

 There is obviously severe dislocation in markets at the moment, and this could potentially last for an extended period of time depending on how quickly authorities move to mitigate the spread of COVID-19.
-For updates on key investment data, please see our Market Monitor.

 Many markets are already pricing in a significant recession.
 This may be correct, but there may be material opportunities available for those who can keep calm and wait for the right timing.